 There are several settings where a person can give birth, all of which have benefits and risks.
 When deciding where to give birth, a pregnant person must determine which setting is best for the needs of the self and the family.
 A hospital has equipment and medications, some of which midwives do not have at home.
 A birth center is often nearby a hospital and in case of the need for transport, but the same equipment and medications that are available with a Licensed Midwife.
 Home provides the comfort and security of familiarity.

 In a hospital setting with a doctor attending birth, you are 3 to 10 times more likely to have a cesarean.
 You are likely to be placed in bed during the course of your labor and sometimes given an I.V.
 It is likely you will not only not be given a choice as to which position to give birth in but not even be encouraged to try something other than laying on the back.
 Babies are often handed off to be bathed and checked over before having time to be loved, held by their parents and welcomed by their families.

-Birth Centers are preferred by some women over a hospital setting.
+Birth Centers are preferred by some families over a hospital setting.
 They often provide the security of a nearby hospital.
 However, the traveling during labor and postpartum can be difficult for the parents, baby and any older children.

-How many times have we heard the stories of women whose labors stopped or stalled out on the way or at the hospital.
+How many times have we heard the stories of birthing people whose labors stopped or stalled out on the way or at the hospital.
 Or even more news-worthy are the ones that pick up once they are on the way to the hospital - the babies born in the car in transport.
 Those are primal responses, fear responses.
-In nature, if a deer is in labor and becomes frightened by a hunter, one of two things will happen: she will either deliver quickly (called the ejection response) or labor will stop, sometimes completely for days.
+In nature, if a deer is in labor and becomes frightened by a hunter, one of two things will happen: they will either deliver quickly (called the ejection response) or labor will stop, sometimes completely for days.